New York City FC made history during the 2016 season.

-In just their second season as a franchise, the club will host its first-ever home MLS playoff game on Sunday when they take on Toronto FC at Yankee Stadium.
+In just their second year as a franchise, the club hosted its first-ever home MLS playoff game when they took on Toronto FC at Yankee Stadium.

 After finishing their inaugural season near the bottom of the league standings in 2015, the team picked themselves off the mat and morphed into one of the best teams in the league, finishing second in the Eastern Conference to the rival New York Red Bulls.